- Academic Affairs

 - Inform building emergency wardens or the building evacuation coordinator of the nature and location of the fire

-Emergency Situation – Spill: If the spill is of high toxicity or flammability or you are unsure of how to proceed or is more than one liter, execute the following:
+Emergency Situation – Spill: If the spill is of high toxicity or flammability or you are unsure of how to proceed or the spill is more than 1 liter, execute the following:

 - Evacuate personnel from the spill area and alert occupants to the spill.

-- Provide information on the nature and location of spill to emergency response personnel
+- Provide information about the nature and location of spill to emergency response personnel.

 Attend to victims for a body or eye splash: